 By July, army defectors had loosely organized the Free Syrian Army and many civilian Syrians took up arms to join the opposition.
 Divisions between secular and Islamist fighters, and between ethnic groups, continue to complicate the politics of the conflict.

 What is happening to Syrians caught in the war?

-Nearly four years after it began, the full-blown civil war has killed more than 220,000 people, half of whom are believed to be civilians.
+More than four years after it began, the full-blown civil war has killed over 220,000 people, half of whom are believed to be civilians.
 Bombings are destroying crowded cities and horrific human rights violations are widespread.
 Basic necessities like food and medical care are sparse.

-The U.N. estimates that over 7.2 million people are internally displaced — an increase of more than three million in just a year.
-When you also consider refugees, more than two-thirds of the country’s pre-war population of 23 million is need urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.
+The U.N. estimates that 7.6 million people are internally displaced.
+When you also consider refugees, more than half of the country’s pre-war population of 23 million is in need of urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.